Your complete guide to Trump’s Jewish advisers and pro-Israel cabinet

 ► Paul Packer, who chaired the commission of the preservation of America’s heritage abroad in Trump’s first term, was co-chair of the Trump campaign’s Jewish Leadership Coalition, a fundraising group.

-► Bruce Blakeman, Nassau County’s first Jewish executive and a close Trump ally, who is in consideration for an administration job.
+► Bruce Blakeman, Nassau County’s first Jewish executive and a close Trump ally, is in consideration for an administration job.

-This post has been updated.
+This post has been updated to add additional entries and details.

 A message from our CEO & publisher Rachel Fishman Feddersen